Cellular On-Board Diagnostics Device

-Enhance the ODB device to continuously detect problematic driving while supporting the requirements of a highly organized IoT ecosystem.
+Enhance the OBD device to continuously detect problematic driving while supporting the requirements of a highly organized IoT ecosystem.

 Since the device was expected to process a large amount of driving data simultaneously, the system was built on ThreadX – the modern RTOS that supports multiple threads.